A trip to Scandinavia in tandem hasn't been done before although Sly has seen the Little Mermaid up close and yes, it is a disappointment.

 Stockholm's main naval yard used to be back over the bridge on yet another island but there was some shipbuilding on Djurgården.
 The industry lasted well into the 1960s but the island's western shore has now been developed to accommodate the city's main visitor attractions.

-These include the Lightship Finngrundet and the ice-breaking SS Sankt Eric, which, despite neither being built here, offer a rare, Krona-free experience[1].
+These include the Lightship Finngrundet and the ice-breaking SS Sankt Eric, not shown.

 Meanwhile, back behind the roller coasters and up a slope, this small area of remarkably well-preserved 400-year-old wooden housing would once have been home to the workers of Djurgården's dockyards.